perreira/UbxGps/README.md

 # UbxGps

+Fork of the original library, modified to be able to remap HW serial pins for ESP32: added two optional parametes for RX/TX pin gps.begin(GPS_BAUDRATE,GPS_TX,GPS_RX);

 **This Arduino library was developed for the fastest and simplest communication with u-blox GPS modules**, which support proprietary UBX protocol that is binary and therefore more compact than common NMEA.
 Main idea was to achieve real 10 Hz from NEO-7M and it was done.
 Huge thanks to **iforce2d** for a [tutorial video](https://www.youtube.com/watch?v=TwhCX0c8Xe0) whose code is laid in the basics of the library.